PowerShell/PackageManagementProviderResource/README.md

 ### [PackageManagementProviderResource](https://github.com/PowerShell/PackageManagementProviderResource)

 The PackageManagementProviderResource is the DSC resources for PackageManagement (aka OneGet) providers.
-It contains the following Windows PowerShell Desired State Configuration (DSC) resources to allow you to manage packages and Windows PowerShell modules.
+It contains the Nuget and PowerShellGet provider DSC resources to allow you to manage packages and Windows PowerShell modules.

 #### Contributing
 Please check out common DSC Resources [contributing guidelines](https://github.com/PowerShell/DscResource.Kit/blob/master/CONTRIBUTING.md).